IrosTheBeggar/mStream/docs/json_config.md

 }
 ```

 All these params have default values.
 Technically, an empty objects would be valid.
-It's the same as running `mstream` without any config otpions
+It's the same as running `mstream` without any config options

 ```
 # This is valid